 Editor:

-Americans' tax refunds — and, for that matter, tax bills — this filing season are based on seven tax brackets, which determine where their top tax rate falls.
+Americans' tax refunds — and, for that matter, tax bills — this filing season are based on seven tax brackets that determine where their top tax rate falls.

 Tax brackets dictate how much you'll pay on each part of your taxable income for the year.
 They're not set in stone: Each year, the IRS adjusts the thresholds for its brackets based on an inflation index.
 These adjustments mean Americans don't end up having to pay higher tax rates simply because their wages have grown along with rising prices.